We exist to glorify God through the cultivation of an intentional Christian community committed to helping students:

 Entry and Inspection of Rooms

 The College reserves the right to have authorized personnel enter any unit for the purposes of periodic inspection, repair, or when there is reason to believe that the health and safety of residents is in jeopardy.
-A College staff member may also search a student's room, accompanied by a staff member from the Center for Student Development, when there is reasonable cause to believe that College regulations are being violated.
+A College staff member may also search a student's room, accompanied by a staff member from Student Life, when there is reasonable cause to believe that College regulations are being violated.

 Cleanliness of Rooms